embp/react-sticky-footer/README.md

 If the content size changes without a scroll, the component will auto-refresh its state to determine if it should display the sticky footer or not.

+The component will depend on the document body for height and mutation checks.

 ## What Sticky Footer doesn't do

 On content shorter than your browser's height, the sticky footer will render below the content, and will not stick to the bottom.
-I may add an option to stick to the browser in these cases.
+In the future I may add an option to stick to the browser in these cases.

 ## How do I use it?
 ```js